 In this case, the majority of respondents reported that their organizational processes prior to using a CMS were Fair/Moderate.
-22% cited that it was either difficult or very difficult.
-Overall, only 30% saw their processes prior to using a CMS as either easy or very easy.
+31% cited that it was either difficult or very difficult.
+Overall, only a small minority of 23% saw their processes prior to using a CMS as either easy or very easy.